 We scored a flight deal to Amsterdam back in November for $400RT on Delta Airlines from Ft.
 Lauderdale.
-We had 60,000 Skymiles which reduced the price to $200 each for a total of $673 for our family of four ($73 for Kennedy’s 10% plus taxes).
-Here are the best websites for flight deals.
+We had 60,000 Skymiles which reduced the price to $200 each for a total of $673 for our family of four, lap infants only pay taxes.
+Booking flight deals are one of the main ways we are able to afford to travel so much.
+Don’t think you have to fly a lot to earn miles, here are 12 ways to earn miles without flying.

 The I amsterdam City Card is a great way to save money.
 We used the 72hr I amsterdam City Card including Amsterdam & Region Travel Ticket as we knew we wanted to explore some nearby cities.
 Mostly everything we did was covered by the card with the exception of food and the Heineken Experience.
 However, two of the restaurants we ate at offered a 25% discount if you had the card and a discount was also given at the Heineken Experience.